Key information, entry requirement and fees

 Your future career prospects

-Our courses offer you the opportunity to enhance your knowledge and skills in order to develop your career.
-In addition, our ethos is to equip you to make a real difference in your field.
+Our range of continuing professional development modules offer you the opportunity to enhance your knowledge and skills in order to develop your career, it is also our ethos is to equip you with the skills and knowledge to make a real difference in your field.

-The Optometry CPD courses allow you to develop specialist knowledge in advanced optometric topics.
+They have been designed to allow you to develop specialist knowledge in advanced optometric topics like Glaucoma.
 Clinical application and content may allow eye care professionals to widen and specialise their mode of practice.